-6. Risk Management Strategy
+8. Failure to Develop Risk and Fire Management Strategy

-The Fund does not have a risk management strategy in place contrary to Section 158(1) of the Public Finance Management (County Governments) Regulations, 2015 which states that 'the Accounting Officer shall ensure that (a) the county government entity develops risk management strategies, which include fraud prevention mechanism; and (b) the county government entity develops a system of risk management and internal control that builds robust business operations.
+The Fund has not developed risk and fire management strategies.
+This is contrary to Section 158(1) of the Public Finance Management (County Governments) Regulations, 2015 which states that 'the Accounting Officer shall ensure that (a) the county government entity develops risk management strategies, which include fraud prevention mechanism; and (b) the county government entity develops a system of risk management and internal control that builds robust business operations.
 Failure to develop a risk management strategy may impair the effectiveness of the Board in managing a robust business operation of the Fund.